aylinsgl/smobsc/docs/chapter_exp/Programming Experiments in Psychopy.rst

 A range of alternative software could also have been recommended.
-In particular, OpenSesame is a convenient tool for those who strictly prefer graphical user interfaces; Psychopy's graphical user interface "Builder", as well as the javascript-based tool `jspsych` allow conducting online experiments.
+In particular, OpenSesame is a convenient tool for those who strictly prefer graphical user interfaces; Psychopy's graphical user interface "Builder", as well as the javascript-based tool jsPsych allow conducting online experiments.

 OpenSesame
 ::::::::::